datafilter/xyz/blog/25/commit-messages.md

 ## Related work

-A little bit of extra context goes a long way.
-Because of the aforementioned cons, I don't think you need to be strict about the types, or to follow the practice on every commit.
+Because of the extra friction to come up with commit messages, I don't think you need to be strict about it or follow the practice on every commit.
+Instead of reviewing large commits, I'd rather review lots of tiny commits in a PR/MR with good enough names.

 But, if you want more formal, rigid structure, there are conventions like: